JosephViscione/SaaS-Sales-Compensation-Model/README.md

 The top 20% of earners took a sizeable share of variable compensation.
 That can mean two things: either those reps are genuinely exceptional, or some quotas are set too low.
 This is worth investigating before locking in the 2026 plan design.

+## SQL Analysis

+The prior Excel model calculates everything, but some questions require a different angle.
+The underlying data was exported to a SQLite database and analyzed with four SQL queries, each targeting a specific business question that matters heading into 2026 planning.

+**01_accelerator_roi.sql** queries the return on accelerator spend by segment.
+For every dollar Veltora paid out in accelerators, SMB returned $37.63 in ARR, while Enterprise and Mid-Market came in nearly identical at $27.65.
+The accelerator structure earned its cost across all three segments.

+**02_rep_churn_cost.sql** quantifies the true cost of mid-year attrition.
+Three reps left during the year, and the salary savings look fine on paper, but the quota gap tells a different story.
+The SMB AE departure alone left $51,000 in uncovered territory across six months, revenue that simply did not get chased.

+**03_comp_efficiency.sql** measures ARR generated per dollar of total comp spend by segment.
+Enterprise led at $4.47 per dollar, Mid-Market came in at $3.99, and SMB trailed at $2.81, consistent with the attrition and ramp disruption that hit the segment hardest in H2.

+**04_attainment_distribution.sql** buckets every rep-month into attainment bands rather than looking at individual performance in isolation.
+Enterprise AEs spent 37.5% of the months in the 100-119% range and 25% above 120%, with only 8.3% below 80%.
+That is a well-calibrated quota.

+The SQLite database and raw CSVs are included in the repo.
+All four Queries can be run directly in DB Browser for SQLite.

 ## Screenshots

 ### Dashboard